SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Description</b></summary>

-  The editors analyse the models, concrete examples and other useful documentation that they received from the Working Group in the previous step.
+  The Editors analyse the models, concrete examples and other useful documentation that they received from the Working Group in the previous step.
   They specifically look for similarities (and dissimilarities) between the different models in order to identify a common set of entities, attributes and relationships, that are relevant for the respective evidence that is being analysed.
 </details>